Buying a property in Greece is easy. Everyone can buy property in Greece despite the country where he or she is from.

 Santorini is at the same status as the Greek borders.
 For this reason, there is one additional requirement only for non-European citizens.

 The potential non European investor must first get a permit from the authorities, that he/she is allowed to purchase a property in Santorini.

-This permission is given only for specific property, it is not a general one.
-Your lawyer will submit the necessary documents to the authorities requesting the permission (CV, permanent residence, occupation etc) along with the property documents.
+This permission is given only for a specific property, it is not a general one.
+Your lawyer will submit the necessary documents to the authorities requesting permission (CV, permanent residence, occupation etc) along with the property documents.

 This process takes from 1-3 months.
 Then the process continues as above.

 As long as you have concluded on the property you want to buy the following steps follow :